-Table 2.1 presents university expenditures for the following three categories: 1) salaries, wages, and benefits, 2) operation and maintenance of plant, and 3) all other expenditures (including purchases for supplies and services).
+Table 2.1 presents university expenditures (excluding construction) for the following three categories: 1) salaries, wages, and benefits, 2) operation and maintenance of plant, and 3) all other expenditures (including purchases for supplies and services).
 In this analysis, we exclude expenses for amortization due to the way those measures are calculated in the national input-output accounts, and because amortization represents the devaluing of the university's assets rather than an outflow of expenditures.

-The first step in estimating the multiplier effect of the university's expenditures is to map them individually to the 303 industry sectors of the Emsi CRIO model.
-Assuming that the spending patterns of university personnel approximately match those of the average consumer, we map university salaries and benefits to spending on industry outputs using national household expenditure coefficients provided by Emsi's national CRIO model.
+The first step in estimating the multiplier effect of the university's expenditures is to map them individually to the 305 industry sectors of the Lightcast CRIO model.
+Assuming that the spending patterns of university personnel approximately match those of the average consumer, we map university salaries and benefits to spending on industry outputs using national household expenditure coefficients provided by Lightcast's national CRIO model.
 All of TRU's employees work in British Columbia, so we consider 100% of the salaries, wages, and benefits.
-For the other two expenditure categories (i.e., operation and maintenance of plant and all other expenditures), we again assume that the university's spending patterns approximately match national averages and apply the national spending coefficients for the Educational Services (Universities) industry sector (NAICS 6113).
+For the other two expenditure categories (i.e., operation and maintenance of plant and all other expenditures), we again assume that the university's spending patterns approximately match national averages and apply

+Table 2.1: TRU operational expenses by function (excluding amortization), FY 2023-24 the national spending coefficients for the Educational Services (Universities) industry sector (NAICS 6113).
 Operation and maintenance of plant expenditures are mapped to the industries that relate to capital construction, maintenance, and support, while the university's remaining expenditures to the remaining industries.